encoresky/PHP-Go-Encryption-Decryption-FFI/README.md

         return base64_encode($iv . $cipherText);
     }
 ```
 This function takes two arguments: the message to encrypt and a key.
-It uses AES-256-CBC encryption with a randomly generated key and initialization vector (IV) for data encryption.
+It uses AES-256-CBC encryption with a randomly generated initialization vector (IV) for data encryption.

 You can use this function as follows:
 ```PHP